On the weight distribution of the cosets of MDS codes: Introduction. The main results

 In coding theory, \emph{farthest-off points} or \emph{deep holes}, i.e. vectors of $\F_{q}^{n}$ lying at distance~$R$ from an $[n,k,d]_{q}R$ code, play an important role.
-There are useful relations between deep holes and the bounds on the size of the lists in the list decoding~ of GRS codes, see e.g. \cite{HongWu2016,JusHoh2001,KaipaIEEE2017}, \cite[Chapter 9]{Roth}, \cite{XuXu2019,ZDK_DHRIEEE2019} and the references therein.
-In particular, in \cite{KaipaIEEE2017,ZDK_DHRIEEE2019}, the classification of deep holes of GRS codes with redundancy (codimension) $n-k=3$ and $4$ is considered.
+There are useful relations between the deep holes and the bounds on the size of the lists in the list decoding~ of GRS codes, see e.g. \cite[Sections 4.3,4.8]{Blahut2008}, \cite{HongWu2016,JusHoh2001,KaipaIEEE2017}, \cite[Chapter 9]{Roth}, \cite{XuXu2019,ZDK_DHRIEEE2019} and the references therein.

-In this context, linear multiple covering codes, called \emph{multiple coverings of the farthest-off points \emph{(}MCF codes for short\emph{)}} or \emph{ multiple coverings of deep holes}, are of great interest.
+In this context, linear multiple covering codes, called \emph{multiple coverings of the farthest-off points \emph{(}MCF codes for short\emph{)}} or \emph{ multiple coverings of the deep holes}, are of great interest.
 For an introduction to this topic, including a one-to-one correspondence between MCF codes and multiple saturating sets in the spaces $\PG(N,q)$, see \cite{BDGMP_MultCov,BDGMP_MultCovFurth,BDMP_TwistCub,CHLL_CovCodBook} and the references therein.
 For preliminaries with the definitions of perfect and almost perfect MCF codes, see Section~\ref{subsec:multip_prelim}.

 We show, see Section \ref{subsec:multip_newres}, that any $[n,k,d]_{q}R$ MDS code of maximal possible covering radius $R=d-1$ is an almost perfect MCF code such that for each farthest-off vector $\x\in\F_q^n$ there are exactly $\binom{n}{d-1}$ codewords at Hamming distance $d-1$ from $\x$.
-It is important that MDS codes of covering radius $R=d-1$ are a wide class of codes, see Theorem \ref{th7_R=d-1}.
+It is an important result, as MDS codes of covering radius $R=d-1$ are a wide class of codes, see Theorem \ref{th7_R=d-1}.

-The weight distribution of the farthest-off cosets of weight $d-1$ given by Theorem~\ref{th4_W=d-1}, and the number of the such cosets given by Theorem \ref{th7_R=d-1}, can be considered as the \emph{classification of the farthest-off vectors \emph{(}deep holes\emph{)}} of MDS codes.
+The number of codewords at distance $R$\/ from a deep hole, the weight distribution of the farthest-off cosets of weight $d-1$, and the number of such cosets and its estimate given in Section \ref{sec_multip}, can be considered as the \emph{classification of the farthest-off vectors \emph{(}deep holes\emph{)}} of MDS codes.

-Note that MDS codes of covering radius $R=d-1$ provide almost perfect MCF codes with any covering radius $R$ and the corresponding multiple $(\rho,\mu)$-saturating sets with any parameter $\rho$, see Section \ref{sec_multip}.
-In the literature, as far as it is known to the authors, almost perfect MCF codes with $R>3$ are not described.
+Note that MDS codes of covering radius $R=d-1$ provide almost perfect MCF codes with any covering radius $R$ and the corresponding optimal multiple $(\rho,\mu)$-saturating sets with any parameter $\rho$, see Section \ref{sec_multip}.
+In the literature, as far as it is known to the authors, almost perfect MCF codes with $R>3$ and optimal multiple $(\rho,\mu)$-saturating sets with $\rho>2$ are not described.